phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ## Known Issues

-- Sometimes this PhoneGap Plugin stops working because of an error: "Bluetooth Share has stopped".
+- Sometimes this plugin stops working because of an error: "Bluetooth Share has stopped".
 This is an [Android bug](https://code.google.com/p/android/issues/detail?id=67272).
-For more information about this bug read the [bullet 2 within the FAQ section](https://github.com/Estimote/Android-SDK#faq) of the [Estimote Android SDK](https://github.com/Estimote/Android-SDK) repo.
+For more information about this bug read the [bullet 2 within the FAQ section](https://github.com/Estimote/Android-SDK#faq) of [Estimote Android SDK](https://github.com/Estimote/Android-SDK).
 When this error appears, it may be necessary to factory reset your device.

 ## FAQ